RivaD2/reading-notes/201/class-14b.md

 **More Key Takeaways:**

 * We want to be ourselves at work, not put parts of ourselves away in a box and then pretend to be someone else when we're at work
-* We need to feel free to share, to shine, to fail, to be vunerable when we are at work (within reason of course)
+* We need to feel free to share, to shine, to fail, to be vulnerable when we are at work (within reason of course)
 * We want to be heard
 * We need to focus a bit more on empathy and sensitivity in teamwork
 * Sometimes success of a team is not measured by productivity, but rather experiences